choishingwan/PRS-Tutorial/docs/plink.md

 !!! warning
-    It might be tempting to perform the log transofrmation using `awk`.
+    It may be tempting to perform the log transofrmation using `awk`.
-    However, due to a lower arithmetic precision of `awk`, less accurate results might be obtained.
-    Therefore it is best to do the transformation in `R` or allow the PRS software to perform the transformation directly.
+    However, due to rounding of values performed in `awk`, less accurate results may be obtained.
+Therefore, we recommend performing the transformation in `R` or allow the PRS software to perform the transformation directly.

 # Clumping
-Linkage disequilibrium introduce a strong correlation structure across the genome, makes identifying the independent genetic effects extremely challenging.
-One simple method is to perform clumping, which preferentially selects SNPs most associated with the trait under study when removing SNPs in LD.
+Linkage disequilibrium, which corresponds to the correlation between the genotypes of genetic variants across the genome, makes identifying the contribution from causal independent genetic variants extremely challenging.
+One way of approximately capturing the right level of causal signal is to perform clumping, which removes SNPs in such a way that only weakly correlated SNPs are retained but preferentially retaining the SNPs most associated with the phenotype under study.
+Clumping can be performed using the following command in `plink`:

 ```bash
 plink \